Funds & Investment Services

 ISOLAS offers a personal service, while also developing synergies with our clients in the funds sector.
 Our team is able to advise on all aspects of a fund set up in Gibraltar and to assist in taking any project from concept through to launch and beyond as well as being able to act as a central reference point for all counter-parties to make the procedure seamless.
 ISOLAS has also advised international firms on Gibraltar fund related issues, and on the promotion of collective investment schemes in Gibraltar as well as the effect of the Alternative Investment Fund Manager Directive.

 Central to Gibraltar’s position as a thriving fund’s domicile are its flexible yet robust funds regulations, internationally recognised and EU standard anti-money laundering and Organisation for Economic Co-operation and Development (OECD) conventions; stable political climate; favourable funds tax regime (for funds and their managers alike); quality infrastructure; European time zone; professionally trained workforce and ability to identify and regulate emerging markets early on, to name a few.
 Gibraltar’s funds legislation provides for a variety of funds products, the most popular being the Private Fund and the Experienced Investor Fund.

-A Private Fund, is an unregulated collective investment scheme that is not subject to any licensing requirements.
-Private Funds can only be made available to a restricted and identifiable category of up to 50 persons and cannot be listed on any stock exchange.
-There are no specific licensing requirements for the directors on the board of a Private Fund, nor are there any requirements for a PF to appoint a custodian or an investment manager.
-A Private Fund may be self-managed by its directors and there are no statutory restrictions governing a Private Fund’s investments or leverage.
+A Private Fun (PF) is an unregulated collective investment scheme that is not subject to any licensing requirements.
+PF’s can only be made available to a restricted and identifiable category of up to 50 persons and cannot be listed on any stock exchange.
+There are no specific licensing requirements for the directors on the board of a PF, nor are there any requirements for a PF to appoint a custodian or an investment manager.
+A PF may be self-managed by its directors and there are no statutory restrictions governing a Private Fund’s investments or leverage.